Danielle-Kensy/Portfolio/ReadME.md

 </BR>
   <div align = "center">

-    Coming soon some cool stuf and updates in this little project :)
+    Coming soon some cool stuf and updates on this little project :)

 </div>
 </BR>